AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 bibliography: ../../references.bib
 ---
 ```

 **Inputs:**

 - refine.bio download files.
 - Any additional reference files should be downloaded in the notebook.

 **Outputs**

-- A `plots` and/or `results` folder should be created by the analysis notebook
+- A `plots` and/or `results` folder should be created by the analysis notebook.
 - Output results should be `TSV` when possible.
 - Plots should be saved to `PNG` whenever possible.

 ### Analysis Getting Started Template